For Agents & Automated Systems

 All discovery files are served at the site root:

-- ERC-8004 descriptor: /.well-known/agent.json — Canonical agent registration
+- ERC-8004 descriptor: /.well-known/agent.json — Canonical agent registration (planned, not yet on-chain)

 - LLMs.txt: /llms.txt — LLM-friendly API description